scperkins/EJEHardenberg.github.io/public/writing/poetry/freely.md

 No thoughts about you ever passed through their heads
 Maybe a persona or doll, but never a voice in your stead
 Just a quiet nodding bobble, a smile on the dash
-On this long road to ruin, you're clamped down fast
+On this long road to ruin, you've clamped down fast

 Will you sink with the ship and do nothing at all
 Won't you stand up and say something?
 Or put up a wall